dotnet/runtime/docs/workflow/building/libraries/README.md

 If you invoke the `build` script without any actions, the default action chain `-restore -build` is executed.

 By default the `build` script only builds the product libraries and none of the tests.
-If you want to include tests, you want to add the subset `-subset libtests`.
+If you want to include tests, you want to add the subset `-subset libs.tests`.
 If you want to run the tests you want to use the `-test` action instead of the `-build`, e.g. `build.cmd/sh -subset libs.tests -test`.
 To specify just the libraries, use `-subset libs`.

 **Examples**
 - Building in release mode for platform x64 (restore and build are implicit here as no actions are passed in)